 The UltraVPN web console provides a way to generate OpenVPN and IKEv2 profiles which might enable setting up the service manually on other platforms, including routers.
 But this is far from straightforward, and the website has very little documentation to help you figure it out.
 (In fact, unless you go looking, you might never realize UltraVPN has this feature).

-Putting this all together, it's plain that UltraVPN can deliver solid performance, but this depends very much on the servers you choose.
-If you sign up for the service, run speed tests across multiple servers to find out what works best for you.
+It's clear that UltraVPN is capable of delivering high speeds, then, but even more than usual, this will vary depending on your location and the servers you choose.
+If you sign up, run speed tests across multiple locations to find out what works best for you.

-- Also check out our roundup of the best VPNs
+- Also check out our roundup of the best VPN services